Brett-Grossman/Real-Ghosts-Tor/pproject_overview.md

     view your sold properties
-    bookmark 2 properties on one account, log off and unbookmark then rebookmark bookmark one of the same properties on another account view all the tabs
+    bookmark 2 properties on one account, log off and unbookmark then rebookmark bookmark one of the same properties on another account Edit the user profile info.
+    Show that made offers have changed profile information view all the tabs
     play the rhythm game